 Patricia Satchell.
 Pat came to the project via conversations in a small friendship/walking group.
 She was at that time a volunteer at Bodelwyddan Castle and so took on the research into the Bodelwyddan village and St Asaph memorials.
 This was soon extended to researching the some 85 Canadian war graves in the churchyard of St Margaret’s Church, Bodelwyddan.
 Pat is also now part of the enquiry team at Wrexham archives for The Royal Welsh Fusiliers.
 Pat says her involvement with FWM has led to her gaining new skills, confidence and opportunities.
 She is proud to be a volunteer for Flintshire War Memorials.

 Jennifer Walters.
 Jen is a a valuable and supportive member of the Steering committee where she is secretary.
 She takes a very active interest in the project and says she has learnt so much about the First World War through her involvement.
 It has given her a real and emotional understanding of what our soldiers went through.
-Here she is about to visit Wellington Caves in Arras on one of visits to France/Flanders.
+Here she is about to lay a wreath at Welsh Memorial Park Langemark on one of our visits to France/Flanders.

 Mavis Williams.
 The phenomenon that is Mavis had already started to research the Connah’s Quay/Shotton memorial when she joined the FWM project.
 She says she didn’t realise what a world it would open for her.
 She has met many lovely people and loved researching the social history of our area.
 The greatest reward for Mavis is the reaction of descendants when she has helped them discover the story of their loved one.
 It is the volume of her work that makes Mavis so remarkable.
 She has done all the research on Hawarden, Connah’s Quay/Shotton and all the Deeside memorials as well as helping out other researchers with their memorials.